lieheng/SaChi/README.md

-Dream of being a TECH OTAKU!
+さち BG6HXS Dream of being a TECH OTAKU!

 <!---
 lieheng/lieheng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.